-The answer came in the form of my youngest brother.
-He sent me to look at the website he had designed all by himself.
-I thought, “If my baby brother can do this, I can do it.”
-Designing a web site myself wasn’t something I had considered, but with John’s help it was surprisingly easy.
+The answer came in the form of the infant “internet.”
+There wasn’t a lot on this newly-public platform, and the brand-spankin-new-blazing-fast 14.4K modem was still too pricey for me.
+Still, it turned out to be surprisingly easy.
 The hard part was putting the music into a format that was readable by all internet users.
 I searched high and low for others who were distributing music online, but I searched in vain, and eventually had to conclude that this was uncharted territory.
 PDF seemed the most likely, so I experimented with converting the music to that format.
 (A frustrating experience… Adobe’s help desk wondered why in the world anyone would want to do that, and Personal Composer, though intrigued and as helpful as could be, had no clue.)

 Eventually it clicked.
-I posted my original web site to the (gasp… choke…) Geocities server.
+I posted my original web site to a freebie server.
 The idea was to give it a try at no expense and see if the idea would fly.
 It flew.
 Within a couple of weeks, I had exchanged e-mail with people from all over the world, helped a couple of others set up similar sites, and felt an overwhelming confirmation that this was the right avenue to follow.
 It was gratifying to be able to share so easily, and to provide for many choirs and musicians music they were otherwise unable to afford.

 Now.
 Let me clear up a few misconceptions.
 First, I do not feel that all musicians everywhere should be doing what I do.
 I fill a need.
 They fill other needs.
 This was simply the right method for me, and there’s no need to inflict it on anyone else, or to make comparisons.
 Second, I do not intend to pull a bait and switch on anyone.
 I have heard it rumored that I intend to make this music available free now, but charge for later materials.
 Nothing could be further from my mind.
 If some tragedy struck my family such that extra income was necessary, I would have to reconsider.
 However, in my current blessed circumstances, the Lord expects me to share, so share I will.